If you’re a data professional, data governance and GDPR are likely at the top of your agenda right now.

 I’m afraid these folks and their organizations are misguided because any company in any industry is within GDPR’s reach.
 Even if only one EU citizen’s data is included within an organization’s database(s), compliance is mandatory.

 So it’s important for organizations to understand exactly what they need to do before the deadline and the potential fines of up to €20 million or 4% of annual turnover, whichever is greater.

+GDPR introduces tighter regulations around the storage, management and transfer of PII.
 According to the GDPR, personal data is any information related to a person such as a name, a photo, an email address, bank details, updates on social networking websites, location details, medical information, or a computer IP address.